Mesheo/Eletric-Circuit-Visualizer/README.md

 .env
 .DS_Store
 ```
 Maybe you need to ignore more things but that worked fine for me.
-And remember the .gitignore files DOES NOT have a file extension, i mess up with this some times.
+And remember the .gitignore files `DOES NOT` have a file extension, I messed up with this some times.

 * Create the Procfile. archive with the content below, and notice it doesn't have an extension too